How do you learn to be an effective leader? Follow the 70-20-10 rule.

 Skilled training specialists can help an organization establish a shared knowledge base and align its members with respect to a common leadership vision.

-Learn more about how these CCL programs provide the ideal setting to gain the 10% of coursework and training that leaders at every level need:
+Learn more about how CCL programs can provide the ideal setting to gain the 10% of coursework and training that leaders at every level need: